SE-PM-Team/Entrance-Counter/README.md

 "git add <file_name>"\
 "git commit -m 'briefly describe what you changed'"\
 Final step:\
+Now commit your changes and/or files to the branch.
 "git push -u origin <branch name>"

 ### Continue working with a ticket